The 485MW combined-cycle Long Ridge energy generation project is being developed in Hannibal, Ohio. Credit: Kiewit.

 The Long Ridge power plant features a General Electric (GE) H-class gas turbine, a horizontal gas flow heat recovery steam generator and a GE D650 steam turbine.

-A GE 7HA.02 combustion turbine, with a rated combined cycle net output of 573MW, will be installed.
-The turbine is designed for easy installation and offers more than 63% combined-cycle efficiency.
-Its modular configuration will simplify maintenance tasks, while the dual-fuel system will reduce water consumption and eliminate recirculation.
+A GE 7HA.02 combustion turbine, with a rated combined-cycle net output of 573MW, was installed.
+The turbine is designed for easy installation and boasts a combined-cycle efficiency exceeding 63%.
+Its modular configuration simplifies maintenance tasks while the dual-fuel system reduces water consumption and eliminates the need for recirculation.

-GE’s 7HA gas turbines can burn up to 50% hydrogen and are continuously upgraded by the company to handle higher hydrogen fuel volumes (up to 100%) and reduce emissions by decarbonising power generation.
+GE’s 7HA gas turbines can combust up to 50% hydrogen and are continuously upgraded by the company to accommodate higher hydrogen fuel volumes (up to 100%), thereby reducing emissions through the decarbonisation of power generation.

 Financing for the Long Ridge energy generation project